 Estrogen and progesterone play a primary role in female sexual characteristics and pregnancy.
 If they fluctuate abnormally, they can cause reproductive issues.
 Learn how to treat hormonal imbalance to get pregnant.

 There are over 50 hormones identified in the human body.
-When any of these hormones are affected such that they are produced in larger or lesser quantities, it can lead to what is called hormonal imbalance.
+When any of these hormones are affected such that they are produced in larger or smaller quantities, it can lead to what is called hormonal imbalance.

-Different things can cause hormonal imbalance; it can also present with varying symptoms in different people.
+Different things can cause hormonal imbalance.
+It can also present with varying symptoms in different people.

 Interestingly, like many other bodily processes, hormones play important roles in pregnancy and reproductive age.

 The main hormones active during pregnancy are estrogen and progesterone - these two hormones are also easily prone to fluctuating and causing hormonal imbalance.
 When this happens, it can affect fertility or even lead to complications during pregnancy.

 Fortunately, there are ways to treat hormonal imbalance to increase the chances of pregnancy, such as taking medications and opting for hormonal therapy.
 Suppose you have health issues like endocrine tumors or polycystic ovarian syndrome, which cause your hormones to fluctuate.
 In that case, it may help to speak with an endocrinologist about treatment options to prevent reproductive or fertility issues.